-The beginning of 2022 is associated with traditional obligations concerning the calendar year 2021 to the tax office.
-In the following text, we share with you several important information related to submitting tax return for 2021 in the Slovak republic.
+The beginning of 2023 is associated with traditional obligations concerning the calendar year 2022 to the tax office.
+In the following text, we share with you several important information related to submitting tax return for 2022 in Slovak republic.

 Taxable incomes that are subjects to withholding tax in the Slovak republic and the tax is regarded as settled by the withheld tax, are not included in the above mentioned amount.

 I have only an income from employment in the amount higher than EUR 2.289,63.
 Do I still have to submit a tax return for 2022?